nice-game-hints/night-of-the-rabbit/02-mousewood/020-package.md

 # Where is he?
 [Finding Plato.](018-plato.md)

-# I have the package
+# I have her package
 Give the pink package to Edith.
 You get a tip!